Cecil Holmes (music executive): Casablanca Records

 In 1974, Bogart, Holmes, Larry Harris, and Buck Reingold founded Casablanca Records.
 Holmes was Senior Vice President, working closely with the company’s major talents.
 He was also President of Chocolate City Records, a label under the Casablanca brand.
 Casablanca became one of the most successful American labels of the 1970s.
 Remarkably, the former Buddah executivest had taken Casablanca from the brink of bankruptcy to a $100 million a year operation in less than five years.

 Their artists included Cameo, Donna Summer, KISS, Parliament, and The Village People.

 In 1980, the co-founders sold their interest in Casablanca to Polygram.
-After the sale, Bogart started Boardwalk Records before dying of cancer in 1982 at age 59.
+After the sale, Bogart started Boardwalk Records before dying of cancer in 1982 at age 39.
 Holmes joined CBS Records, promoting top acts like Earth, Wind & Fire, Mtume, and Luther Vandross.
 He assisted in the production of Michael Jackson’s Thriller sessions.
 Holmes signed New Kids on the Block to their first record contract.
-He was the Executive Produced of their second album Hangin' Tough (1988), which sold more than 14 million copies worldwide.
+He was the executive producer of their second album Hangin' Tough (1988), which sold more than 14 million copies worldwide.